hpcleuven/VscDocumentation/source/accounts/vsc_account.rst

 Additional information
 ======================

-Your account also includes two “blocks” of disk space: your home directory and data directory.
+Your account also includes two *blocks* of disk space: your home directory and data directory.
 Both are accessible from all VSC clusters.
 When you log in to a particular cluster, you will also be assigned one or more blocks of temporary disk space, called scratch directories.
-Which directory should be used for which type of data, is explained in the page ":ref:`data location`".
+Which directory should be used for which type of data, is explained in the page :ref:`data location`.

 Your VSC account does not give you access to all available software.
 You can use all free software and a number of compilers and other